Ayantika-dhar/wallet-risk-scoring/README.md

-# Wallet Risk Scoring From Scratch (ZERU Internship Assignment 2)
+# Wallet Risk Scoring From Scratch

 This project implements a risk scoring model for Ethereum wallet addresses using on-chain transaction data.
 The solution fetches raw transactional activity for 100 wallets, engineers behavioral features, and applies an unsupervised ML model to assign each wallet a normalized risk score between 0 and 1000.